 - 12-Step and self-help groups

-The components of recovery that are geared towards relapse are powerful experiences that can help keep a client strong and mindful of the reasons they quit drugs or alcohol in the first place.
-It can also help crystallize the feelings of not wanting to fall back on old habits.
-All parts of the aftercare program require the client to practice the skills which were acquired during treatment in order to maintain sobriety and begin to rebuild every area of their life.
+Recovery programs focusing on relapse make use of powerful experiences that can help keep a client strong and mindful of the reasons they quit drugs or alcohol in the first place.
+They also work to crystallize the feelings of not wanting to fall back on old habits.
+All parts of the aftercare program require the client to practice the skills which were acquired during treatment in order to maintain sobriety and begin to rebuild every area of his or her life.

 Aftercare Programs Are Proven To Be Effective

-NTS connects every graduating client with appropriate therapeutic resources.
-Research has shown conclusively that individuals who choose to continue with counseling after rehab are more likely to maintain sobriety.
-Talking to a counselor, or any supportive people, helps clients engage and avoid feeling alone.
+In order to create a network of support that will lead to long term sobriety, Northbound connects every graduating client with appropriate therapeutic resources.
+Research has shown conclusively that individuals who choose to continue with counseling after rehab are more likely to maintain their sobriety.
+Talking to a counselor, or any supportive person, helps clients engage with others and avoid the feelings of loneliness and solitude that can trigger relapse.
 Our clients also have the option to take classes or find jobs in order to keep busy and avoid temptation.
-Aftercare rehabilitation within the family is also a crucial part of the process, so NTS remains an advocate for families by directing them to helpful resources.
+In addition, aftercare rehabilitation within the family is also a crucial part of the process, and Northbound remains an advocate for families by directing them to helpful resources.

-With any of the aftercare monitoring programs, participation on a regular basis is necessary for success.
-Missing meetings and generally being disengaged defeats the entire purpose of the system; in addition to providing support in the struggle against relapse, regular attendance can give the client a profound sense of accomplishment.
+With all of our aftercare monitoring programs, participation on a regular basis is necessary for success.
+Missing meetings and generally being disengaged defeats the entire purpose of the program.
+Aftercare provides support for our clients in the struggle against relapse, and regular attendance in an aftercare program can give the client a profound sense of accomplishment.

-If you’re ready to learn more about all the options NTS offers, contact us.
+We’re here to help you.
+If you’re ready to learn more about all the options Northbound offers, please contact us.